| Our

 and that of the natural world are one in the same.
 We don't see

 ourselves as part of it all.
-We think that, as sentient beings,
+We stupidly think that we will continue

-we hold a higher place, but we don't.
-We are as much a part of the
+to go on, unaffected.
+We are as much a part of the circle of life

-circle of life on this planet as every other tiny creature.
-Were
+on this planet as every other tiny creature.
+Were killing

-killing ourselves while up to 200 species go extinct every day -
+ourselves while up to 200 species go extinct every day - out of

-out of a million species which includes birds, mammals, insects
+a million species which includes birds, mammals, insects and plants,

 Forty percent of all known species facing extinction are due to